-Pain from sciatica can be sporadic and mildly discomforting or for some it is described as debilitating, even affecting bowel and bladder function in severe cases.
+Pain from sciatica can be sporadic and range from mildly discomforting to agonizing.
+For some, the pain is described as debilitating, even affecting bowel and bladder function in severe cases.

 - Lumbar spinal stenosis (pinched nerve from foraminal narrowing in lower back)